Joey Taylor

-Joseph Terrence Taylor (born 18 August 1997) is a Montserratian footballer who plays as a left-back or left midfielder for club Ashford United and the Montserrat national team.
-He has previously played for Welling United, Leatherhead, Burgess Hill Town, VCD Athletic, East Grinstead Town, Whyteleafe, Horsham, Hythe Town, Staines Town, Cray Wanderers and Chatham Town.
+Joseph Terrence Taylor (born 18 August 1997) is a Montserratian former footballer who played as a left-back or left midfielder.
+He represented the Montserrat national team.

+He has previously played for Welling United, Leatherhead, Burgess Hill Town, VCD Athletic, East Grinstead Town, Whyteleafe, Horsham, Hythe Town, Staines Town, Cray Wanderers, Chatham Town, Whitehawk and Ashford United.

 Club career

 Welling United

 Having come through the academy of Welling United, becoming their first graduate of their academy to progress to the first team, Taylor made his debut for the club on 25 November 2014, starting in a 1–0 victory away to Braintree Town.
 He agreed a one-year deal with Welling United in summer 2015.
 He joined Leatherhead on a one-month loan in September 2015.
 He was retained at Welling following the expiry of his contract at the end of the season, with Welling having been relegated to the National League South.

 In August 2016, Taylor joined Burgess Hill Town on loan.
 He had spells on loan at VCD Athletic and East Grinstead Town later on that season.